raks0009/raks0009.github.io/_pages/poetry.md

 permalink: /poetry/
 author_profile: true
 ---

-<a href="https://poetry790944856.wordpress.com/">Poetry for the Mundane Things in life</a>

 <br/>
+<a href="https://poetry790944856.wordpress.com/">*Musings from the Hinterlands* - Poetry for the Mundane 'Things'</a> - A collection of poems in ode to all things deemed insignifacnt.

-<a href="https://lettrs.com/rakshitmittal">Random letters, often about love</a>
+<a href="https://lettrs.com/rakshitmittal">Random letters, Often about Love</a>

 {% include base_path %}